the-indian-dev/sakuya-ac/README.md

 - Intercepts and parses network packets to monitor gameplay.
 - Adds features like G Limiter and Smoke Emission on Death.
 - All features are server side, vanilla client can join
+- Supports clients post 20150425 version to join the server (Experimental)
 - Easy configuration via `config.py`.

 ---